G3n-Avocato/Darkly/Hidden files and directories/Ressources/README.md

 ## Breach type

-* Exposure of Information Through Directory Listing (CWE-548): This vulnerability occurs when a web server discloses the existence of files and directories that are not intended to be publicly accessible.
-This can be achieved through blind guessing attacks or by exploiting server misconfigurations that enable directory listings 5.
+* A01:2021 - Broken Access Control

+    Information Disclosure:
+    * CWE-200: Exposure of Sensitive Information to an Unauthorized Actor
+    * CWE-285: Improper Authorization -- (the client user should not have the permissions to access hidden files and sensitive files)
+    * CWE-538: Insertion of Sensitive Information into Externally-Accessible File or Directory: The product places sensitive information into files or directories that are accessible to actors who are allowed to have access to the files, but not to the sensitive information.

+    Directory Traversal:
+    * CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal')

 ## How to find the flag